theCompanyDream/strapi-supergpt/README.md

 - Custom [Field](https://docs.strapi.io/dev-docs/custom-fields#:~:text=☑%EF%B8%8F%20Prerequisites-,Registering%20a%20custom%20field%20through%20a%20plugin%20requires%20creating%20and,method%20on%20the%20StrapiApp%20instance.) that generates content.
 - Click ChatGPT plugin in plugin section of the sidebar.
 - Click on Integration to get sample code integration code.
-- save chat's that it has with client
+- Save chat's that it has with client
+- Add voice to models

 ## 📖 Testing the plugin